How to Make Job Search Connections in Surprising Places

 There are two types of connections you can use when you’re job hunting.
 Professional connections include people you’ve worked with, such as clients, vendors, colleagues, and peers in your industry.
 Personal connections include family, friends, neighbors, acquaintances, and random people you end up chatting with about your career.

-There are other connections that cross categories, like alumni from your university, and all the contacts you have in your life can help you get hired.
-Online job searching and networking do work, but remember that it’s people who hire people.
+There are other connections that cross categories, like alumni from your university.
+Basically, any of the contacts you have in your life can help you get hired.

 Making Personal Connections

 Some of the places where you can hear of a job opening might surprise you.
-Just think of all the places you go where you might run into someone you know:
+Just think of all the places you go where you might run into someone you know or get to know someone new:

 The Best Way to Connect in Person

-What’s the best way to connect?
-It can be uncomfortable to meet with your contacts, at first, if you’re not an outgoing person.
-These networking tips for introverts will help you get started.
+It can be uncomfortable meeting new people, at first, if you’re not an outgoing person.
 The more you do it, the easier it will become.
 After the first few times, it may even seem easy.

-Make it about them.
-Don’t make the conversation about you and the new job you’d love to get.
-Instead, talk about what you have in common — your kids, your dog, the gym equipment you’re using, the game you’re watching, or the event you’re attending.
-Ask the other person what job they have, if you don’t know.
+Make it about them initially.
+Don’t make the conversation about you—and the new job you’d love to get—right away.
+Instead, talk about what you have in common—your kids, your dog, the gym equipment you’re using, the game you’re watching, or the event you’re attending.
+Ask the other person about their job, if you don’t know.
 If you do, ask them how work is going.
 That’s always a good way to segue into a career discussion.

 Be prepared.
 At some point, the conversation should turn to you, and that’s when it’s appropriate to talk about work and what you’re interested in doing next in your career.
 Have an elevator pitch, a quick summary of your background, ready to share.

 Have your contact information ready.
-Have your contact information ready to share on your phone, just in case the person has a job lead for you.
-A business card with your email address, phone number, and LinkedIn profile URL is another way to easily share the details.
-Making it easy for people to get in touch with you will up your chances of getting job leads.
+A business card with your email address, phone number, and LinkedIn profile URL is another way to easily share the details or have it ready to send on your phone.
+Making it easy for people to get in touch with you will increase your chances of getting job leads.

 In addition to building your personal network, don’t lose sight of your professional connections.
 It’s almost too easy to stay connected on LinkedIn, social media messaging, and email.
-They work, of course, but if you’re in close proximity to your professional contacts a chat over a cup of coffee works better.
+Those methods work, of course, but if you’re in close proximity to your professional contacts, a chat over a cup of coffee works better.

-As with your personal connections, giving to get works.
+As with your personal connections, giving before you get works.
 Always offer your advice and assistance.
 People are much more willing to help someone who has helped them.
 They’ll also be more likely to remember you if a promising job comes across their desk.